-After development of the initial test rooms is completed (demonstrating and refining excavation techniques for the UFC placement areas), track to test prototype placement equipment would be installed.
-Following tests and evaluations, methods would be modified as required to produce the most effective track installation approach for the placement rooms.
+After development of the initial test rooms is completed (demonstrating and refining tunnel boring techniques for the UFC placement areas), track to test prototype placement equipment would be installed.
+Following tests and evaluations, methods would be modified as required to produce the most effective track installation approach for the placement rooms (e.g., track installed on the finished circular floor opening on pre-formed ties).
 After the optimum track configuration has been established, this setup would be employed in all subsequent test room installations.